 Under the principle of adverse possession, if a person has occupied part or all of a parcel of land that does not belong to them for a long period of time, that person may be able to claim ownership of the land.

-The period of occupation required is generally more than 12 years (Limitation Act 1969, Division 3).
+The period of occupation required is generally more than 12 years (Limitation Act 1969, section 27).
 With Torrens title land, the adverse possession may also have to apply to the whole parcel of land and not part of it (Real Property Act 1900, section 45D).
 As most land ownership in NSW is Torrens title, this means that in most cases, for example, where a dividing fence is wrongly placed for a number of years, the owner with the benefit of this extra strip of land cannot claim ownership of it under this principle.
 Adverse possession is not available for Crown land (Crown Lands Act 1989, section 170).

 The law of adverse possession is complex and technical and may involve Supreme Court proceedings.
 If you have a dispute regarding adverse possession, get expert legal advice.